 How Much Protein Do You Really Need?
 The Answer May Surprise You

 The one question every vegan will tell you they get asked most is this: “Where do you get your protein?”
 That’s because Americans are obsessed with protein, to the point that it’s hurting their health.
-Take, for instance, a new study which reveals that Americans are eating well over their daily requirement and that this amount of excess is making them sicker and fatter.
+Take, for instance, a new study that reveals that Americans are eating well over their daily requirement and that this amount of excess is making them sicker and fatter.

 Numerous reasons explain why Americans are obsessed with protein, and none of them lead to better health.
-“It’s more marketing ploy than scientific evidence,” says Will Bulsiewicz, M.D., board-certified gastroenterologist in Charleston, S.C., gut health expert and author of the upcoming book, Fiber Fueled.
+“It’s more marketing ploy than scientific evidence,” says Will Bulsiewicz, M.D., a board-certified gastroenterologist in Charleston, S.C., gut health expert, and author of the upcoming book, Fiber Fueled.

 Since you were a kid, you’ve no doubt been told that protein is key for growing up strong and healthy, a message that’s pushed everywhere.
-“Marketing and diets encourage you to increase protein and avoid carbohydrates for weight loss,” says Marta Ferraz Valles, R.D.N., clinical dietitian in the Institute for Digestive Health and Liver Disease at Mercy Medical Center in Baltimore, Md.
+“Marketing and diets encourage you to increase protein and avoid carbohydrates for weight loss,” says Marta Ferraz Valles, R.D.N., a clinical dietitian in the Institute for Digestive Health and Liver Disease at Mercy Medical Center in Baltimore, Md.
 “This leads people to think that animal protein will help them lose weight and feel fuller, when in fact, the more animal protein you eat, the heavier you are.”

 Here’s another fact you should know: Nobody in the United States is dying from a protein deficiency.
 “Americans are getting twice as much protein as they need,” Bulsiewicz says.
 Even vegans are consuming too much protein – a whopping 70 percent more than they need -- thanks to the proliferation of vegan protein shakes, energy bars, and processed foods.